← Back to 史記

 使使

 Da Fei had two sons: one named Da Lian, who founded the Niao Su lineage; The second was named Ruo Mu, who founded the Fei lineage.
 His great-grandson was named Fei Chang.
-His descendants lived sometimes in the central states, sometimes among the barbarians.
+His descendants sometimes lived in the central states, sometimes among the barbarians.
 During Xia Jie's reign, Fei Chang abandoned Xia for Shang.
 He drove Tang's chariot and helped defeat Jie at Ming Tiao.
 Da Lian's great-grandsons were named Meng Xi and Zhong Yan.
 They had bird bodies but spoke with human voices.
 Emperor Tai Wu heard of this and divined about having him drive chariots.
 The omen was favorable, so he had him drive and married a woman to him.
 From Tai Wu onward, Zhong Yan's descendants generation after generation achieved merit assisting the Yin state.
-Therefore the Ying surname became numerous and distinguished, eventually becoming feudal lords.
+Therefore, the Ying surname became numerous and distinguished, eventually becoming feudal lords.

 3